 Before you put yourself forward, talk to your employer.
 Many employers recognise the role of school governor as useful work experience and may offer paid leave for governor duties.

-I am a HLTA here at Horton school and have worked here for 20 years.
-I am from Wigan in Lancashire and moved to this area 28 years ago when my husband relocated and originally worked in the computer industry.
-I have two daughters aged 26 and 23, I enjoy quilting, supporting Wigan Warriors, walking the dog and planning holidays!
+I am a HLTA here at Horton school and have worked here since 1997.
+I am from Wigan in Lancashire and moved to this area 30 years ago when my husband relocated and originally worked in the computer industry.
+I have two daughters aged 29 and 25, I enjoy quilting, supporting Wigan Warriors, walking the dog and planning holidays!

 I have lived in Chipping Sodbury since 2001.
 I have worked in a large inner city secondary school for the past 16 years.
 I am currently the 2nd in department within the inclusion team and teach in a resource base for students with moderate learning difficulties and speech language and communication needs.
 I have 2 children, who attend a local primary school.
 As family we attend St John the Baptist church and I regularly run the Sunday school there.
 I wanted become a foundation governor to give something back to the community.